gaelle-eid/easyBank-page/README.md

-# My first github project
+# My first GitHub project
-Front-end project.
-Learning to use Github.
+This is my second front-end project.
+Learning to use GitHub.